Kikagati Hydroelectric Power Station

 Kikagati Hydroelectric Power Station, also referred to as Kikagati Power Station, is a 15.57 MW hydroelectric power station, in Uganda.

 Location

-The power station is located across the Kagera River, along Uganda's International border with the Republic of Tanzania.
+The power station is located across the Kagera River, along Uganda's International border with the United Republic of Tanzania.
 This location lies near the town of Kikagati, approximately 75 km, by road, south of Mbarara, the largest city in the sub-region.
 Kikagati lies approximately 331 km, by road, southwest of Kampala, the capital of Uganda and the largest city in that country.
 The geographical coordinates of the power station are 01°03'27.0"S, 30°39'33.0"E (Latitude:-1.057500; Longitude:30.659167).